Nutrition- Bachelor of Science in Kinesiology, Nutrition, and Health

 Program Requirements

-The Nutrition Major must complete all requirements in the Nutrition Foundation PLUS choose a concentration in either Community Nutrition or Dietetics.
+The Nutrition Major must complete all requirements in the Nutrition Foundation PLUS choose a concentration in either Food & Nutrition for Pre-Health Professions or Dietetics.
 The Dietetics Concentration is for students interested in becoming a Registered Dietitian and a professional member of the Academy of Nutrition and Dietetics (AND).

 Nutrition Foundation